haoge0811/CSM/README.md

 - Circuit netlist need to be in verilog format, and currently the tool only supports INV, NAND2, NOR2 gates.
 - Machine learning package *scikit-learn* is required for NN models.

-When user opens the CSM package, there will be 4 folders.
+The CSM package includes 5 directories.
-- characterisation -- the section that creates CSM models in the form of Look-Up-Table (LUT) or Neuron-Network (NN)
+- *characterisation*: the section that creates CSM models in the form of Look-Up-Table (LUT) or NN models.
+- *simulation_spice*: a wrapper around spice engine synced with CSM simulation configuration.
-- simulation_spice
+- *simulation_csm*: CSM simulator
-- modelfiles -- spice model libraries, we use PTM in our case
-- simulation_csm -- the tool that perform circuit simulation using CSM models (LUT and NN) created

-Some additional files:
-- Wrapper -- provided example wrapper (or shell) to operate the tool from top level
-- Precharacterized LUTs -- characterised CSM model (LUTs) are stored outside the repo set in *config.LUT_bin_dir*
+- *data*: device libraries and spice templates current source models of different standard cell libraries.
+- *wrapper*: a simple wrapper to generate results, make comparisons and visualization between different models and technologies.

 ## Package functionality
 ### Characterisation